alexandresanchograca/game-viewer/README.md

 The website was made with HTML5 Boilerplate template to begin with.<br /> <br />

 #Dependencies<br />
-* It uses RAWG.io API to fetch video game data.<br />
+* It uses RAWG.io Web service to fetch video game data.<br />
 * Bootstrap<br />
 * RequireJS<br />
 * fontawesomev<br />